Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-09-industrial-relations.md

   - Litreature
 ---

 This post is a collection of literature in industrial relations (IR), as well as an introduction of IR-related work to readers from the outside.
 I will continuously update this collection and occasionally write brief reviews for important and interesting work in IR.
-If you have any suggestions, please feel free to contact via email.
+If you have any suggestions, please feel free to contact me via email.

 What is industrial relations?
 ------